glamboyosa/mey/README.md

 ## Support

-Have a question ? send me an email @ ogbemudiatimothy@gmail.com or hit me up on [twitter](https://twitter.com/glamboyosa). also feel free to checkout my [portfolio](https://timothyogbemudia.netlify.app) (i'm available for work 😊)
+Have a question ? send me an email @ ogbemudiatimothy@gmail.com or hit me up on [twitter](https://twitter.com/glamboyosa). also feel free to checkout my [portfolio](https://timothyogbemudia.netlify.app)

 ## License